swalladge/sigal-colorbox-jekyll/README.md

 It's designed to integrate with a [Jekyll](http://jekyllrb.com/) static website.
 Built on the original Sigal colorbox theme, it adds things like frontmatter so it can be dropped straight into a subdir in the source directory of a jekyll website to be built.

+It has been heavily modified from the colorbox theme, with all javascript parts removed.
+I want to only support a separate page for each image to integrate with lunr js search.

 ## License